 The refining process is also very negative.
 I agree with one thing: the less the product is processed, the better.

 This does not mean, however, that we have to discard all the products that undergo any processing.
-In the case of rapeseed, refining aims to get rid of or reduce the concentration of our adverse health (lead, arsenic, cadmium, mercury, chemical pollution).
+In the case of rapeseed, refining aims to get rid of or reduce the concentration of toxic substances (lead, arsenic, cadmium, mercury, chemical pollution).

 Additionally: we are still talking about the advantages of cold processed oil over refined.
 According to research, it is not entirely justified: when it comes to sterols (which helps lower the levels of bad cholesterol), refined has more than cold pressed (652 mg to 552 mg).
 In turn, if we talk about the content of tocopherols (one of the forms of vitamin E), they are similar.
 Similarly, when it comes to the content of unsaturated and saturated fatty acids, there is not much difference here.